Monty Lyman

-Monty Lyman (born October 1992) is a British medical doctor and author.
+Monty Lyman (born October 1992) is a British doctor and author.

-Education and career
+Career

-Lyman studied at Imperial College London, University of Oxford and the University of Birmingham, followed by a medical internship at the John Radcliffe Hospital.
-He is currently a medical doctor and research fellow at the University of Oxford.
+Lyman is a medical doctor, a member of the Royal College of Psychiatrists, and research fellow at the University of Oxford.

 Books

 His first book, The Remarkable Life of the Skin is described by his publisher (Transworld, Penguin Random House) as "the first popular science book to explore our most overlooked organ in all its physical, psychological and social glory".
 It was published in July 2019.
 The book was a Sunday Times ‘Must Read’, one of their ‘Best Books of 2019’, and chosen as a BBC Radio 4 Book of the Week.

 Lyman's second book, The Painful Truth, was published in July 2021 and quickly became a Top 10 bestseller of all books sold on Amazon.

+His third book, The Immune Mind, was his second to feature as BBC Radio 4's 'Book of the Week' in May 2024.

 Awards and nominations

 The Remarkable Life of the Skin was shortlisted for the 2019 Royal Society Science Book Prize.
-Aged 26 at the time, Lyman remains the youngest shortlisted author in the prize’s 34-year history.
+Aged 26 at the time, Lyman remains the youngest shortlisted author in the prize’s 37-year history.

 While the Wellcome Book Prize paused in 2019, The Remarkable Life of the Skin won the public vote in the unofficial but Wellcome-endorsed #NotTheWellcomePrize.

 Lyman’s essay based on The Painful Truth won the 2020 Royal Society of Medicine's Pain Medicine prize.

+The Immune Mind won the 2024 British Psychological Society Book Award.